cathfoliveira/dbt_data_tool/dbt_hello_world/Readme.md

 # Welcome to your new dbt project!

-This is a basics configuration project, so you may feel spired and motivated to start with dbt today.
+This is a basic configuration project, so you may feel inspired and motivated to start with dbt today.
 This is also my start with dbt, and I hope it gives you the answers you are looking for.
-You will find comments throughout the project, in portuguese or english.
+You will find comments throughout the project, in Portuguese or English.
 It depends on my rush to understand the ideas.

 __